apache/apisix/docs/en/latest/tutorials/manage-api-consumers.md

 }'
 ```

-Then, we define our **new Route and Upstream** so that all incoming requests to the gateway endpoint `/api/products` will be forwarded to our example product backend service after a successful authentication process.
+Then, we define our **new Route and Upstream** so that all incoming requests to the gateway endpoint `/tsdb-status` will be forwarded to our example product backend service after a successful authentication process.

+!!! note

+You should replace the `127.0.0.1` address here with the actual `Prometheus` server address, otherwise `503` http return code may appear.

 ``` shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '